 which guarantees that the Chapman-Kolmogorov equation, a necessary consequence of the Markov property, is satisfied \cite[\S~2]{PavG2014}.
 This means that the transition probability matrix (\ref{LPM:tp}) maps the simplex of probability vectors in $\mathbb{R}^{d}$ into itself.
 We thus say that (\ref{LPM:tp}) defines a family of classical positive linear maps.
 A further direct consequence of the interpretation of (\ref{LPM:tp}) as transition probabilities is that the dynamics generated by (\ref{LPM:cme}) is contractive with respect to the $1$-norm

-Combining contractivity with the property of mapping a convex compact set into itself paves the way for the application of Perron-Frobenius theorem (see e.g \cite[\S~1]{SenE2006}).
-The upshot is that the spectrum of any of the semigroup elements (\ref{LPM:tp}) is confined to the unit disk of the complex plane, and it is symmetric with respect with the real axis.
-Furthermore, there is at least one eigenvalue equal to one whose right eigenvector is a probability vector after an appropriate choice of normalization.
+Combining contractivity with the property of mapping a convex compact set into itself paves the way for the application of Perron-Frobenius theorem (see e.g. \cite[\S~1]{SenE2006}).
+The upshot is that the spectrum of any of the elements of the semigroup (\ref{LPM:tp}) is confined to the unit disk of the complex plane, and it is symmetric with respect to the real axis.
+Furthermore, there is at least one eigenvalue equal to one.
+The right eigenoperator associated with this eigenvalue is a state operator after appropriate normalization.